 Applicants who wish to register for the CaRMS match must pay a participation fee, which varies by match type.
-Currently, the cost of the R-1 Main Residency Match participation fee is \$302.89, which includes applications to nine programs.
-Each additional program is \$31, with no maximum number of programs.
+Currently, the cost of the R-1 Main Residency Match participation fee is \$290.94, which includes applications to four programs.
+Each additional program is \$59.49, with no maximum number of programs.
 You do not have to pay for interviews.
-A full list of fees can be found here.
+Additional fees may be present - a full list of fees can be found here.